Bottle Cutting - What You Need To Know

-A good glass cutter is very affordable and if you buy one with a tungsten carbide wheel such as the well known brand 'Toyo' it will last you for years and ensure a clean score line each time.
+A good glass cutting tool is very affordable and if you buy one with a tungsten carbide wheel such as the well known brand 'Toyo' it will last you for years and ensure a clean score line each time.

 What You will Need:

-- 1 x hand held Glass Cutter (the brand 'Toyo' are an exceptional glass cutter)
+- 1 x hand held Glass Cutter ('Toyo' are an exceptional glass cutter brand)

 - Masking tape

 - Rubber glove (to hold the bottle whilst pouring boiling water)

 Step 1.
 How to Cut a Glass Bottle - Mark Your Cutting Line

 - Place a strip of masking tape around the glass bottle where you wish to cut.
 This will act as your guide and ensure you have a neat circle that meets around the bottle.
 Make sure that where the ends of the masking tape meet up that you have a neat straight line, this will help ensure you don't have a jagged cut.

 Helpful Note.
 As I mentioned earlier, labels can be used as a cutting guide if they are in the place where you want the break to be.
 Leave them on and remove them later once you've cut the bottle.